katabeta/PongInABox/README.md

    * 1 x Arduino Uno R3 (Atmega328 - assembled)

 #### Presentation suggestions:
-The hardware that doesn't have to be user-facing is hidden in a box that is appropriate.
-The user-facing hardware is
+The hardware that doesn't have to be user-facing is hidden in a box that is of an appropriate size.
+The user-facing hardware is mounted on top or through the top of the box.

 Created for a final project in the IB Computer Science SL course at Berkeley High School, Berkeley, CA.